 Q. How long do canister vacuums last?

-If treated carefully and maintained every now and again, a corded canister vacuum can last at least eight years or more.
+If treated carefully and maintained every now and again, a corded canister vacuum can last at least 8 years or more.

 Q. Are canister vacuums hard to use?